int32bit/mistral-actions/README.md

         return {'status': 0}
 ```

-You just need add a `__export__` attribute to tell us to publish the class, and you don't need change setup.cfg.
+You just need add a `__export__` attribute to tell us to publish the class, and you don't need change `setup.cfg`.

+You can use `format_code.sh` script to format your code to pep8 style.
 It's better to run `tox -e pep8` to ensure your code in pep8 style.

 ```
+./format_code.sh
 tox -e pep8
 ```

-Register your actions using our script:
+Register your actions and restart mistral services:

 ```
+python setup.py install
 python register_actions.py --config-file /etc/mistral/mistral.conf
+systemctl restart openstack-mistral-engine openstack-mistral-executor
 ```

 Now you can call the action example.runner